ranjancse26/Stratis-SaleDeedRegistry/README.md

         }
 ```

-Below is the code snippet that demonstrates on how one can handle the contract Init operation.
+Below is the code snippet that demonstrates how one can handle the contract Init operation.

 ```
         [Fact]